Alwaki/Hilbert_MCL/README.md

 * [Troubleshooting](#troubleshooting)

 ## General info
 This project simulates Monte Carlo Localization (MCL) on a continuous map, namely the sparse Hilbert map.
+A more detailed description can be found [here](https://www.google.com)

 ## Description